cedricwalter/cedricwalter.github.io/_posts/2007-07-15-migration-code-tool-joomla-1-x-to-joomla-1-5.md

 3. Start jedit and open ALL FILES in the same windows,
 4. Go to macros menu and run the macro joomla1x\_to\_joomla15

- <span style="font-weight: bold;">Note: this macro just replace text and won’t do any architecture analysis/changes, even if they are needed in order to make your component run in #Joomla!
+Note: this macro just replace text and won’t do any architecture analysis/changes, even if they are needed in order to make your component run in #Joomla!
 1.5

-<span style="font-weight: bold;">This tool is not perfect or bullet proof, use at your own risk, feel free to make changes and report them to me
+This tool is not perfect or bullet proof, use at your own risk, feel free to make changes and report them to me

 license http://www.gnu.org/copyleft/gpl.html GNU/GPL